yammer/dropwizard-auth-ldap/README.md

 LDAP Authenticator
 ==================

-This is a dropwizard-auth module using Basic-Auth + LDAP for authentication.
+This is a simple dropwizard-auth module using Basic-Auth + LDAP for authentication.
 This is the module internal tools at Yammer used to authenticate users.
+It also reflects our simple/opinionated use of LDAP and thus doesn't support any role based filtering that one may expect.

 Note: This module has only been subjected to the traffic of our engineering team.
 We have not used this to authenticate high-traffic or tuned the JNDI connection pool as such.